HurlesGroupSanger/DeNovoWEST/DeNovoWEST/README.md

 *De novos:*

 This is a list of de novo mutations from our cohort that have been annotated with CADD score, MAF (gnomad) and a boolean for whether it lies in a constrained region (see explanation in rates file description).
-We have provided our list of de novos in the input folder.
+We have provided our list of de novos in the input folder: ```../input/DDD_RUMC_GDX_denovos_2019_05_15_wweights.txt.gz```.

 *Nsim:*